The Public Law Section Student Writing Competition

-The competition is open to students at all California-accredited law schools, and the winner receives a $2,000 cash prize, transportation and hotel expenses for two nights at The State Bar Annual Meeting in San Diego in September where the winner will be recognized at an awards reception, and publication in the Public Law Journal.
+The California State Bar Public Law Section seeks entries for its annual Student Writing Competition.
+The competition is open to students at all California-accredited law schools, and the winner receives a $2,000 cash prize; recognition at an awards reception; and publication in the Public Law Journal.

 Who Can Enter?

-Articles must be received by 5:00 p.m.
-(PST) on May 12, 2014.
+Articles must be received by 5 p.m.
+(PST) on May 15, 2017.
 Articles must be submitted, by email, in Microsoft Word documents in Times New Roman 12-point font, single-spaced.
 Citations must be included in endnotes, not footnotes.
 Articles may include headings and subheadings, but excessive headings are discouraged.
-Email articles to email@example.com or Rachel_Sommovilla@ci.richmond.ca.us by 5:00 p.m. on May 12, 2014.
-A member of the Public Law Section’s Executive Committee will notify the winner by June 16, 2014.
+Email articles to Caroline.Fowler@sonoma-county.org or Rachel_Sommovilla@ci.richmond.ca.us by 5 p.m. on May 15, 2017.
+A member of the Public Law Section’s Executive Committee will notify the winner in June 2017.

 By submitting an article as part of this contest, the author grants the Public Law Section the right to edit (as necessary) and publish any article in the Public Law Journal.

 The winner will receive a $2,000 cash prize from the Public Law Section and will have his or her article published in the Public Law Journal.
-The winner also will be recognized at the Ronald M. George Public Lawyer of the Year Award reception sponsored by the Public Law Section at the State Bar’s Annual Meeting in San Diego in September 2014.
-The Public Law Section will pay the winner’s reasonable transportation and hotel accommodation expenses for two nights to attend the award reception.
+The winner also will be recognized at an awards reception sponsored by the Public Law Section .
+The Public Law Section will pay the winner’s reasonable transportation and hotel accommodation expenses to attend the award reception.